barseghyanartur/faker-file/README.rst

 - ``AugmentFileFromDirProvider``: Make an augmented copy of randomly picked file from given directory.
 The following types are supported : ``DOCX``, ``EML``, ``EPUB``, ``ODT``,  ``PDF``, ``RTF`` and ``TXT``.
+- ``GenericFileProvider``: Create files in any format from a predefined template.
 - ``RandomFileFromDirProvider``: Pick a random file from given directory.

 Supported file storages